bovender/configure-server/README.md

 always connected to the internet, and if it is, it may use wireless or ethernet.
 Using a host-only adapter allows me to have my own 'virtual' network regardless of whether my laptop is online or not.

+If you run the `configure-server` script in the VirtualBox terminal (i.e., not in an SSH session), the script will detect that it is running in a VirtualBox system and install the Guest Additions, provided the installer has been 'inserted' into the virtual CD-ROM drive.

 ### Configuring static IP for the host and the guest ###